eduardolucas-dev/learning-javascript-python/README.md

-Meus estudos em Programação
+My studies in Programming
-JavaScript e Python
+JavaScript and Python